omerbsezer/Fast-Docker/README.md

 ![image](https://user-images.githubusercontent.com/10358317/113183883-d8f86e00-9254-11eb-994b-30c17fe9429b.png) (Ref: docs.docker.com)

 ### Docker Volumes: Why Volumes needed?
-- Containers do not save the changings when removed, if there is not any binding to volume/mount.
+- Containers do not save the changes/logs when erased if there is not any binding to volume/mount.
 - For persistence, volumes/mounts MUST be used.
-- e.g. Creating log file in the container.
-When the container is removed, log file also removed with container.
-So volumes/binding mounts MUST be used!
+- e.g. Creating a log file in the container.
+When the container is deleted, the log file also deleted with the container.
+So volumes/binding mounts MUST be used to provide persistence!

 ![image](https://user-images.githubusercontent.com/10358317/113184189-2d035280-9255-11eb-9409-578ad1f2bd4b.png) (Ref: udemy-course:adan-zye-docker)

 ### Docker Volumes/Bind Mounts  <a name="volume"></a>

-- Volumes and Bind Mounts used for logs, inputs, outputs, etc..
+- Volumes and binding mounts must be used for saving logs, output files, and using input files.
-- When volumes bind to directory in the container, this directory and volume are synchronised.
+- When volumes bind to the directory in the container, this directory and volume are synchronised.

 ```
 docker volume create [volumeName]